 - be offered at a very low cost (think Vanguard), and

-- provide tax sensitivity for use in a taxable investment accounts (such as index funds).
+- provide tax sensitivity for use in a taxable investment account (such as index funds).

 Does this mean you should put all your money in a lifecycle fund?
 How about a Robo-Advisor, or lifestyle fund?
 It depends of course, but you should at least know you don’t need a financial advisor to do this for you.
 It’s already been done and there are a lot of options to choose from that will save you unnecessary expenses.

 If you're interested in learning more about your behavioral patterns related to changes in financial markets, take our Investor Composure assessment: